 1. Paper: Every voter can mark a paper ballot by hand or with an assistive device and verify their vote, so that there is a paper record of every vote cast.
 At this time, this excludes ballots being returned over the internet.

-2. Checking the Results: Officials subject machine-counted results to a robust manual post-election audit, that can detect and correct false outcomes.
+2. Checking the Results: Officials can subject machine-counted results to a robust manual post-election audit, that can detect and correct false outcomes.

-3. Secure Voter Data: Voter databases should be backed up offline, monitored and secured using best practices.
+3. Secure Voter Data: Voter databases should be backed up offline, monitored, and secured using best practices.
 Poll workers should trained to ensure that voters can cast a vote in case of a hack or error.